fasiha/mudderjs/README.md

 - [`Number.prototype.toString`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number/toString) which converts JavaScript integers to strings for bases between base-2 (binary) and base-36 (alphanumeric),
 - [`parseInt`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/parseInt) which inverts this operation by converting a string of digits in some base between 2 and 36 to a JavaScript number.

 Specifically, we need versions of these functions that operate on bases >36, and that let the user specify the strings used to denote each digit in the arbitrary-radix numerical system.
-(In this document, I will use “base” and “radix” interchangeably.)
+(Recall that I use “base” and “radix” interchangeably.)

 We will create these library functions in the next section.